Wondering what the best things to do in Pokhara are? Here are our picks!

 Enjoy the views of the lake below the hills of Pokhara.
 Rent a boat by the hour and enjoy a relaxing time out on the water.
-The lake is actually deceivingly large, the view from the Peace Pagoda showed the true size of this lake and it’s rather large, so don’t paddle out too far!
+The lake is actually deceivingly large.
+The view from the Peace Pagoda showed the true size of this lake, so don’t paddle out too far!
 You can also grab a drink or snack and enjoy it down here.
 There’s even a running path that goes around the park near the lake where you can enjoy some exercise.
 Also, if you’re into fishing you can do that at Phewa as well!

 Did you know there’s a waterfall in the middle of the city of Pokhara?
 This is one of the best things to do in Pokhara in our opinion.
 Nestled between a cluster of buildings is a big drop off where the river turns into a drop in the ground.
 There’s a fence around the waterfall so you can’t quite get as close as you’d like to look, but it’s probably for the best as you can’t see how far down the drop is and it looks like it goes to the middle of the earth.